jnimish77/Cloud-Computing-and-Programming-using-various-tools/Project--Using-R-and-MPI-tools/README.md

-# Required files to implement the project we require the following files:
+# Required files to implement the project are as followed:

 * 1.dictionary_new.csv
 * 2.searchtest.txt